kumuluz/kumuluzee-samples/kumuluzee-oauth2-keycloak/README.md

 ## Prerequisites

 To run this sample you will need a Keycloak instance.
-Here is an example on how to quickly run a Keycloak instance with docker:
+Here is an example on how to quickly run a Keycloak instance with Docker:

 ```bash
 $ docker run \